Tryflle/WeaveInstallDocs/README.md

 - Command Line Interface (Linux)
   1. Run Lunar
   2. Open your terminal and run `ps aux | grep lunar.jar`
-  3. Copy the command and add it to a `.sh` script
+  3. Copy the command and add it to a `.sh` script, and add `cd ~/.lunarclient/offline/multiver` to the first line before the actual launch command.
   4. In the `.sh`, just after Java is defined add `-javaagent:"path/to/agent.jar"` https://github.com/Weave-MC/Weave-Loader/releases
   5. Create the folder `.weave` and inside `mods` in your user profile path, to do this run: `mkdir -p ~/.weave/mods`
   6. Add your mods to the folder and then run the `.sh` script.